How to use the clothing layer insulation calculator

 -

-Enter the ambient air temperature in °C. This should be the air temperature you expect around you, not your skin temperature.
+Enter the ambient air temperature in °C for the conditions around your clothing, not your skin temperature and not a wind-chill figure.

 -